dongdozizi/SimulatingRollerCoaster/README.md

 - **Texturemap the surface with an image with image at same size (If compatible)**: Press `&` (`shift`+`7`)
 - **Reset the heightmap to initial view(Undo all the rotation, scaling and translation)**: Press `c`
 - **Enable moving camera**: Press 'v'.
 In this mode:
-  - 'w' to move the camera position ahead.
+  - `w` to move the camera position ahead.
-  - 's' to move the camera position backward.
+  - `s` to move the camera position backward.
-  - 'a' to move the camera position left.
+  - `a` to move the camera position left.
-  - 'd' to move the camera position right.
+  - `d` to move the camera position right.
   - Move the mouse to change the direction of the mouse (Look up, down, left, right).

-## 8. Team Member
- - Shidong Zhang
- - Baijia Ye
- - Ziyue Feng
- - Changyue Su